akitogo/commandbox-minify/readme.md

 You can place a `Theme.cfc` anywhere in your project.
 Add at least `this.minify` structure as mentioned above

 ## Versions
+0.4.1
+* fixing an error with YuiCompressor and inlime images

 0.4
 * added `box minifycss path/to/css/files/*` or `box mcss path/to/css/files/*` for compressing css files from a location
 * added `box minifjs path/to/css/files` or `box js path/to/js/files` for compressing js files from a location